 I have been Pagan for over twenty years, and I am intensely devoted to my community.
 I specifically follow a Wiccan path that focuses on Celtic and Labyrinth spirituality: I am a first-degree initiate and the Master Labyrinth Keeper for a Pagan non-profit.
 You can read more about Paganism and my volunteer work for the community here.

-I have been married to my husband Epic for seven years, and we have two beautiful children that were born female, although one identifies purely as female and the other mostly identifies as female, but occasionally identifies as both male and female.
+I have been married to my husband Epic for eight years, and we have two young daughters.
 I also have an (unofficial) adopted transgender female teenager.
 I am extremely proud to be a MOM.

 My beautiful girls: Munchkin, Bitty, and Flower.